PatricioNapoli/gema/README.md

 * Check Performance of Proxy.
 * Apache Spark
 * H20.ai
+* Cache service configurations from Redis in memory (Should read redis list in a coroutine, redis events are pushed by agent with expiration, add to processed list.)

 * Code Documentation, Wiki.js vs BookStack
 * Unit test GEMA